Adjunct Professor, Centre for Risk and Decision Sciences (CERIDES), European University Cyprus (https://cerides.euc.ac.cy).

 His contribution to European University Cyprus began in 2011 and he was Visiting Professor at EUC CERIDES 2014-2016 and subsequently Adjunct Professor to date (https://cerides.euc.ac.cy).
 During his time at CERIDES, he has developed a research interest in the radical-right, authoritarianism, and extremism, including their risk implications for multiple parties.
-He was editor and a contributor to the two-volume anthology The New Authoritarianism: A Risk Analysis of the Alt-Right Phenomenon (2018, 2019 Ibidem Verlag).
-He has also published a number of articles in double-blind peer-reviewed journals, as well as several contributions to CARR Insight blog in 2019 and 2020.
+He was editor and a contributor to the two-volume anthology The New Authoritarianism: A Risk Analysis of the Alt-Right Phenomenon (2018, 2019 Ibidem Verlag ), and similarly Vol 3 due for publication in Spring 2021.
+He has also published a number of articles in double-blind peer-reviewed journals, as well as regular contributions to CARR Insight blog.

 Waring, A. (2015).
 Managerial and non-technical factors in the development of human-created disasters: a review and research agenda.
 Safety Science, 79, 254-267.

 Waring, A. (2015).
 Goodwill to all men.
 The Risk Watch column.
 Financial Mirror, December 23-29, 2015, page 7.

 Books and Book Chapters 2015-2020 (examples)